 The Suspensions (SUS) subsystem includes all hardware for Advanced LIGO suspensions, including intermediate masses, suspension fibers and attachment to the optics.
 It contains all physical hardware for sensing and control (including the electrostatic actuator, but not the photon actuator) of suspended masses.
 It includes all components of active elements including programmable controls items, and software specific to local control of the suspensions.
-It does not include general controls hardware and software specific to other suspended elements provided by other subsystems.
+It does not include general controls for the interferometer, nor shared controls infrastructure.
+It does not include controls hardware and software specific to other suspended elements provided by other subsystems.

 Responsibility for this subsystem is shared by the LIGO Laboratory and the Advanced LIGO United Kingdom (ALUK) group, a consortium of the University of Glasgow, University of Birmingham, and Rutherford Appleton Laboratory.
-Scope documents and an MOU5 detail the responsibilities of ALUK and LIGO with respect to the suspensions systems.
-ALUK is responsible for supplying the test-mass suspensions for Advanced LIGO, using UK funds granted in 2003 by the Particle Physics and Astronomy Research Council (PPARC).
+Scope documents and an MOU detail the responsibilities of ALUK and LIGO with respect to the suspensions systems.
+ALUK is responsible for supplying the test-mass suspensions for Advanced LIGO, using UK funds granted in 2003 by the Particle Physics and Astronomy Research Council (PPARC, now the Science and Technology Facilities Council or STFC).
 Other suspensions are the responsibility of the US members of SUS.
 The ALUK efforts are integrated into the overall Advanced LIGO schedule but the costs are not included in the NSF MREFC funding baseline.

 The ALUK test mass suspension production is scheduled to start in mid FY07, with delivery of all hardware to the observatory sites by early FY2009.
 LIGO personnel will be trained in the assembly and testing and will perform the majority of the test mass suspension assembly.
 The ALUK responsibility for this subsystem element ends when all hardware has been delivered to the sites, LIGO personnel have been trained, and the integrated first article testing with the seismic isolation system is completed.
 The test masses themselves will not be installed until installation phase.
 The US production of the suspensions will be staged to match available funding, personnel, and assembly space.
 It starts as soon as FY2008 funds are accessible with the fabrication of the assembly tooling, fibers and attachments, penultimate masses, and the US component of the test mass suspension electronics.
 Assembly of the UK produced test mass suspensions, as mentioned above, starts in FY09.
-Fabrication of the HAM cavity and auxiliary suspensions starts in mid-to-late FY2009, with assembly at the sites starting in FY2010.
+Fabrication of the HAM cavity and auxiliary suspensions starts in late FY2009, with assembly at the sites starting in FY2010.
 The majority of the assembly is planned to finish by the time the first interferometer is decommissioned in FY2011, allowing staff to move on installation tasks.
 The US subsystem element is complete when all suspensions have been assembled and tested, and are on-site and ready for installation.

-5 Memorandum of Understanding between the Advanced LIGO United Kingdom (ALUK) Group and the Laser Interferometer Gravitational Wave Observatory (LIGO), LIGO- M060022-00-M
+&lt;sup>5 Memorandum of Understanding between the Advanced LIGO United Kingdom (ALUK) Group and the Laser Interferometer Gravitational Wave Observatory (LIGO), LIGO- M060022